We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 Understanding the type of dementia you or someone you care for is experiencing is vital if you are to learn how to deal with the symptoms.
 Some of the more distinct differences include:

-• Memory loss is more prominent in early Alzheimer’s than in early Lewy body dementia, although advanced Lewy body dementia may cause memory problems and affect decision making, planning and perception.
-Alzherimer’s disease specifically impacts how the brain forms new memories, whereas in LBD, cognitive function (e.g. problem solving) is most affected.
+Memory loss is more prominent in early Alzheimer’s than in early Lewy body dementia, although advanced Lewy body dementia may cause memory problems and affect decision-making, planning and perception.
+Alzheimer’s disease specifically impacts how the brain forms new memories, whereas, in LBD, cognitive function (e.g. problem-solving) is most affected.

-• REM sleep disorder is more common in early Lewy body dementia patients than in Alzhimer’s disease patients due to disruptions caused to the autonomic nervous system.
+REM sleep disorder is more common in early Lewy body dementia patients than in Alzheimer’s disease patients due to disruptions caused by the autonomic nervous system.
 This can lead to symptoms that are similar to Parkinson’s disease.

-• Blood pressure drop on standing, dizziness, falls and urinary incontinence, are much more common in early Lewy body dementia than in Alzheimer’s.
+Blood pressure drops on standing, dizziness, falls and urinary incontinence, are much more common in early Lewy body dementia than in Alzheimer’s.
 Typically, physical symptoms occur in later stages of Alzheimer’s disease, whilst they’re among the first signs to present in Lewy body dementia.

 Lewy Body Dementia Diagnosis